barthodian/nl2usa/README.md

 # NL2USA

-Set of utilities for a Dutchman in the US
+Set of basic conversions from US standards to Dutch standards.

 ## Getting Started